-The best places to stay in Mostar are a great option for travelers willing to experience the real Balkans, an excellent underrated European destination
+Vest places to stay in Mostar: find great options for travelers willing to experience the real Balkans, an excellent underrated European destination

 If you want to know where to stay in Mostar, this article will list the best locations in this beautiful city in Bosnia and Herzegovina